 - arrive at the time you are allocated, if applicable, to prevent any unnecessary waiting or congregating of vehicles - all cattle, deer, sheep, goats and pigs must be identified, and movements recorded and reported, in accordance with the relevant legislation - leave 'disease' where it is by following good biosecurity measures every time you leave a premises with livestock - ensure that you know the signs of notifiable diseases in animals and, if in doubt, seek veterinary advice as soon as possible - do not come on to the premises with clothes or a livestock vehicle (including a vehicle used to pull a trailer) contaminated with mud or other farm contamination - facilities are provided for you to cleanse and disinfect your boots, and scrub your hands.
 Use them if you need to - handling animals can spread disease.
 You should wash your hands and clothing / footwear before you leave the premises - cleanse and disinfect your livestock vehicle on-site before leaving, if at all possible - be alert for any signs of disease in animals.
-If there is a suspect case of disease while you are on the premises, be prepared to cooperate with the authorities in implementing the disease control contingency plan - you must either: - cleanse and disinfect vehicles / trailers used to transport livestock into the animal gathering or - before leaving the gathering, complete an undertaking to cleanse and disinfect - destination addresses must always be that of the gathering being moved to and not the final / end destination - all livestock must be fit for the intended journeys both into and from the gathering. - in addition to livestock needing to be fit to travel, livestock will be considered unfit to be at an animal gathering if they are: - lame - injured - ill, infirm or fatigued - diseased - likely to give birth
+If there is a suspect case of disease while you are on the premises, be prepared to cooperate with the authorities in implementing the disease control contingency plan - you must either: - cleanse and disinfect vehicles / trailers used to transport livestock into the animal gathering or - before leaving the gathering, complete an [undertaking to cleanse and disinfect](#) - destination addresses on the LIS-1\ (sheep and goats), LIS-2\ (deer) or [eAML2](#) haulier summary sheet (pigs) must always be that of the gathering being moved to and not the final / end destination - all livestock must be fit for the intended journeys both into and from the gathering.
+[Guidance on welfare in transport](#) can be found on the GOV.UK website - in addition to livestock needing to be fit to travel, livestock will be considered unfit to be at an animal gathering if they are: - lame - injured - ill, infirm or fatigued - diseased - likely to give birth